DataDog/hiring-engineers/answers.md

 ### Create a Vagrant VM and Install Datadog

 To set up a Vagrant VM, follow their [getting started guide](https://www.vagrantup.com/intro/getting-started/).
 I suggest using one of their standard Ubuntu boxes like `hashicorp/precise64` or `ubuntu/trusty64`.
-Once your VM is up, log in to the VM and add the Datadog Agent with teh following commands.
+Once your VM is up, log in to the VM and add the Datadog Agent with the following commands.

 ```
 vagrant ssh